Training and Events

 Moving on from Introduction to QGIS we’ll be discovering how to use analytic tools with vector datasets.
 If you are looking to go beyond importing and displaying datasets then the Confident Spatial Analysis with Vector Datasets in QGIS course is for you.
 In this course we discuss how to use GIS to do vector analysis.
 We will be asking questions of the data in the map, manipulating and extracting knowledge from the data and solving problems using geospatial software.

 We use practical examples to highlight how QGIS can be used for study and/or the workplace.
 We will bring together data from a range of sources and formats to study crimes and house prices in the UK.
 We will perform spatial overlay techniques such as clipping, classifying and performing point-in-polygon analysis to develop our understanding of how this data may be related.
+At the end of each day there will be an opportunity to discuss your project and get one-to-one support.

 The course covers: